 - Master of Science or PhD in Civil and Environmental Engineering

 - Master of Science in Civil and Environmental Engineering– Accelerated Option

 - Master of Science or PhD in Geological Engineering

 - Master of Science or PhD in Environmental Chemistry and Technology

 - Online Master of Engineering in Environmental Engineering

 CEE faculty and students engage in research in several focus areas under our three primary themes of Mobility, Water, and Building with cross-cutting areas of Infrastructure, Energy, and the Environment.

-To congratulate our May graduates on completing their degrees in Civil and Environmental Engineering, Geological Engineering, and Environmental Chemistry and Technology, we’ll be holding a celebratory breakfast the morning of commencement, Sunday, December 17.
+To congratulate our May graduates on completing their degrees in Civil and Environmental Engineering, Geological Engineering, and Environmental Chemistry and Technology, we’ll be holding a celebratory reception the afternoon of commencement, Saturday, May 12.
 Contact Beth Johnson for more information.

 Save the date for the 22nd Annual CEE Golf Outing, Friday, September 14, 2018!
 Be part of a CEE tradition and join us for CEE Golf Outing at Pleasant View Golf Course in Middleton, WI.
 Gather with alumni, industry colleagues, faculty, staff, and students for a day of fun and fundraising.